open-amt-cloud-toolkit/docs/docs/Deployment/Database/nosql.md

 MPS can support NoSQL databases.
 This is an optional alternative to the existing SQL-based reference deployment that uses Postgres.
 RPS will still require a relational database such as PostgreSQL.

+NoSQL databases come in a variety of types based on their data model.
+The main types are document, key-value, wide-column, and graph.
+They provide flexible schemas and scale easily with large amounts of data and high user loads.

 NoSQL support is integrated using the MongoDB API.
 This does not just limit integration options to MongoDB itself, but can utilize other providers such as:

 - [Azure Cosmos DB](https://azure.microsoft.com/en-us/products/cosmos-db)